john-hawkins/projit/docs/paper/joss.md

 in multiple published research projects to manage the results of machine learning experiments into biomedical literature reviews [@Hawkins+Tivey:2024] and the analysis of text features derived from URLS [@Hawkins:2023].
-In addition, `projit` has been used by inside multiple commercial machine learning projects.
+In addition, `projit` has been used by the author for commercial projects within industry to benchmark machine learning techniques for classification and regression problems.

 # Methodology